 What is Artsmark?

-Artsmark is a nationally recognised accreditation demonstrating excellence in arts and cultural provision.
-It is a way of celebrating and recognising your organisation’s success in these key areas.
+Artsmark is a nationally recognised accreditation for schools, demonstrating excellence in arts and cultural provision.
+It is open to all primary and secondary schools, further education colleges and youth justice settings in England.

 How can Apples and Snakes help you with Artsmark?

-If you book a poet or storyteller through us to come to your school and deliver a performance, workshops or an INSET, this can contribute towards your Artsmark.
-You can Book a Poet here.
-Our experienced poets can deliver workshops and performances linked to World Book Day, National Poetry Day, Celebrating Black History, How to Teach Poetry and other themes at your request.
+If you book a poet through us to come to your school and deliver a performance, workshops or an INSET, this can contribute towards your Artsmark.
+Our experienced poets can deliver tailored workshops and performances to meet the needs of your setting.